Sienci-Labs/Resources/gsender/gs-additional-features.md

 If your CNC isn't listed below, then it's considered "unsupported":

+- Sienci Labs **LongMill** (MK1, MK2, and MK2.5)
+- Sienci Labs **AltMill** (MK1 and MK2)
-- Sienci Labs **LongMill** (MK1, MK2, and MK2.5), **AltMill**, and **Mill One** (V1, V2, and V3)
+- Sienci Labs **Mill One** (V1, V2, and V3)
-- Don't see your machine on this list and want it fully supported?
-Let your manufacturer know to get in contact with us so that we can add their machine profiles to gSender :)

 If your machine is unsupported, it means that the Config tab may not be able to perform the same features as for supported machines.
 In this case, **if your machine isn't working, contact your manufacturer to get their advice on how to fix it**.
 Using this tab makes it possible to ruin your machine further and we won't be able to help you with your specific hardware.
 For unsupported machines:

 1. Choosing your machine **name** from the drop down menu is primarily cosmetic, unless you are restoring defaults
-1. **Flash** either vanilla grbl, or for grblHAL boards upload a hex file to flash a new firmware
+1. **Export** current EEPROM settings if you'd like to save your current setup in case something goes wrong
 1. **Import** EEPROM settings from a file if you had settings that were working and something changed
-1. **Export** current EEPROM settings if you'd like to save your current setup in case something goes wrong
 1. **Defaults** restore all your machine settings back to typical vanilla grbl/grblHAL values
+1. **Flash** either vanilla grbl, or for grblHAL boards upload a hex file to flash a new firmware

 ![](/_images/_gsender/_features/gs_fe_firmwaretool.jpg){.aligncenter .size-medium}

 ### Supported CNCs

-If your CNC was listed above then it's "supported" by the Firmware tool.
-This means that the manufacturer is working with us to keep their machine profiles up-to-date, which in-turn gives you access to more features.
+If your CNC was listed above then it's "supported" by the Firmware tool, and resetting your **Defaults** will restore your settings based on the profile you have selected in the drop down menu.
+This also means that machine profiles are kept up-to-date, which in-turn gives you access to more features.

 ## Automations